johnpapa/react-book-repo/thinking-in-components.md

 # Thinking in components - building a todo app

+In this chapter we will learn:

+* How to break down an app into smaller components
+* Introduce the concepts: presentation/dumb component and container component

 Thinking in components is about being able to break down an application in components.
 Consider something as simple as a Todo application.
 It will most likely consist of a number of components.
 Let's try and break that down.

 ## A list of todos